 What ABA Approval Means for Students

-Obtaining ABA approval is no small feat, and students can generally rely on this endorsement as a hallmark of quality in a paralegal educational institution.
+Obtaining ABA approval is no small feat.
+Students can generally rely on this endorsement as a hallmark of quality in a paralegal educational institution.

 ABA-approved schools employ highly qualified professors with field-tested experience, and offer a comprehensive curriculum that imparts the skills needed to succeed as a paralegal.